 Living in DC Ranch is a dream come true for active people seeking a spirit of connectedness.
-The community has 47 parks, located at the heart of each neighborhood, that are interconnected by 33 miles of landscaped paths and trails.
+The community has 47 parks, located at the heart of each neighborhood, that are interconnected by over 50 miles of landscaped paths and trails.
 It’s easy to enjoy nature and walk all around the community without crossing busy streets.
 That connectivity promotes healthy lifestyles and a sense of community, two of DC Ranch’s founding values.

 • The parks vary by neighborhood—some are more formal, others focus on kid-friendly play areas, and several are intimate “pocket” parks tucked into neighborhoods.
 Many have sweeping views of the McDowell Mountains.

-• Park amenities range from fire pits, waterfalls, seat walls, and shade canopies to interesting paving patterns and vine-covered ramadas—and even a life-sized chess board at Homestead Park in Silverleaf village.
+• Park amenities range from fire pits, waterfalls, seat walls, and shade canopies to interesting paving patterns and vine-covered ramadas—and even a life-sized chess board at Homestead Park in Silverleaf Village.

 Market Street Park

 Market Street Park, located east of Market Street Plaza, is a half-acre of public open space with a fire pit, grills, play area, natural stage area and shade cover.
 The Starlight Concert Series is held at the park in the spring.

 The DC Ranch Community Garden at Copper Ridge School is a place to continue the legacy of community building for future generations of residents and students.
 Learn More